Nothobranchius rachovii: Reproduction and life cycle

-Bluefin nothos mature in about twelve weeks, live for up to a year or year and a half, then die at the end of the breeding season- which is why they are called “annual” killifish.
+Bluefin nothos mature in about twelve weeks, live for up to a year or year and a half, then die at the end of the breeding season- which is why they are called "annual" killifish.
 They are able to have offspring by burying their eggs in the river/ lake bed before their habitat dries up- they live in temporary pools dependent on rainfall.
 These eggs develop while buried in the mud and then hatch once the pools are refilled with water from rainfall.

 In the aquarium

 N. rachovii are of commercial importance, being commonly found in the pet trade.
 They can be housed in a 40–60 litre (10–15 gallons) aquarium.
 Males are aggressive toward other males of the same species.
-They can be kept in a community tank of similar-sized peaceful freshwater tropical fish.
+They can be kept in a community tank of similar-sized peaceful freshwater tropical fish, including pencil fish, Corrydora, khuli loaches, knight goby and peacock gudgeon.
+They thrive in a heavily planted tank and prefer soft water conditions.

 Naming

 Nothobranchius rachovii was described by Ernst Ahl in 1926 with the type locality given as Beira, Mozambique.
 The specific name honours the German aquarist Arthur Rachow (1884–1960), who donated a number of fish specimens to the Museum für Naturkunde.